Kong/docs.konghq.com/app/_src/gateway/how-kong-works/load-balancing.md

 #### Considerations

-- good distribution of traffic provided there is enough base-load to keep the metrics alive (since they are "decaying")
+- good distribution of traffic provided there is enough base-load to keep the metrics alive, since they are "decaying".
 - not suitable for long-lived connections like websockets or server-sent events (SSE)
 - very dynamic since it will constantly optimize.
-- ideally this works best with low variance in latencies.
+- ideally, this works best with low variance in latencies.
 This means mostly similar shaped traffic and even workloads for the backends.
-For example usage with a GraphQL backend serving small-fast queries as well big-slow ones will result in high variance in the latency metrics, which will skew the metrics.
+For example, usage with a GraphQL backend serving small-fast queries as well big-slow ones will result in high variance in the latency metrics, which will skew the metrics.
 - properly set up the backend capacity and ensure proper network latency to prevent resource starvation.
-For example; 2 servers, one a small capacity close by (low network latency), the other high capacity far away (high latency).
+For example, use 2 servers: one a small capacity close by (low network latency), the other high capacity far away (high latency).
 Most traffic will be routed to the small one, until its latency starts going up.
 The latency going up however means the small server is most likely suffering from resource starvation.
-So in this case the algorithm will keep the small server in a constant state of resource starvation, which is most likely not efficient.
+So, in this case, the algorithm will keep the small server in a constant state of resource starvation, which is most likely not efficient.

 {% endif_version %}